-As mentioned above, purchasing, consuming, or possession of marijuana not exceeding 28.5 grams is legal if you are 21 and over.
+As mentioned above, purchasing, consuming, or possessing marijuana not exceeding 28.5 grams is legal if you are 21 and over.
 Therefore, if you are below 21 years, possession of not more than 28.5 grams of marijuana will attract some charges under HS 11357(b).
-Just like other offenses, an arrest or detainment by the police for alleged possession of less than an ounce of dried marijuana as an under 21 is not the same as a conviction.
+Just like other offenses, an arrest or detainment by the police for alleged possession of less than an ounce of dried marijuana as someone under 21 is not the same as a conviction.

-To obtain a conviction against you, the prosecutor must use his/her evidence against you to prove the following elements/aspects of the crime beyond a reasonable doubt:
+To obtain a conviction against you, the prosecutor must use his/her evidence against you to prove the following elements of the crime beyond a reasonable doubt:

-- You had non-medical marijuana in your person, vehicle, or apartment
+- You had non-medical marijuana on your person, in your vehicle, or in your apartment

 - You were aware of its presence

 - You were aware the substance in question was a controlled substance/illegal